 - An employee referral program, if it includes identifiable incentives;

-- A notice of the job opening at a campus placement office, if the job requires a degree but no experience;
+- A notice of the opening at a campus placement office, if the profession requires a degree but no experience;

-- Local and ethnic newspapers, to the extent they are appropriate for the job opportunity;
+- Local and ethnic newspapers, to the extent they are appropriate for the opportunity;

 - Radio and television advertisements

-Though the supporting documents are not submitted at the time of online filing, the employer must keep a full set of all documentation for at least five (5) years from the date of submission and the DOL may begin an audit and investigation at any time.
+Though the supporting documents are not submitted at the time of online filing of the FORM ETA-9089, the employer must keep a full set of all documentation for at least five (5) years from the date of submission.

-The above requirements may be waived for a tenure-tracked teaching position at a university or college if the position is offered through a competitive selection.
+The above requirements may be waived for a tenure- track teaching position at a university or college if the job position is offered through a competitive selection.

-What factors may affect a PERM Labor Certification?
+What factors may affect the PERM labor certification process?

-- Employer sponsorship – it is very important to have a cooperative relationship from and with the employer.
+- Company sponsorship – it is very important to have a cooperative relationship between the foreign national and the employer;

-- Current status of the U.S. economy on a regional and local level;
+- Status of the US economy on a regional and local level;

 - Shortage/surplus of job candidates within the local area;

-- Job qualification requirements: nature of the job and whether it requires specialized or basic training.
+- Nature of the profession and whether it requires specialized or basic training;

-- Employer’s layoff record within the past six months prior to the submission of the PERM application;
+- Lay off record within the past six months prior to the submission of the FORM ETA 9089;

 - Salary offered.

-How to Determine Whether an Employer has the Financial Ability for a PERM Petition
+How to Determine Whether an owner has the Financial Ability for a Petition

-All employment-based immigration petitions require that the petitioner-employer is capable to pay the offered salary at the time of filing the PERM Labor Certification and maintain such ability through the immigration petition process until the alien receives permanent resident status.
+All employment-based petitions require that the petitioner can pay the prevailing wage salary and maintain such ability until the foreign national receives permanent resident status.

-The employer will be considered to have the ability to pay if any one of the following situations is met:
+The employer will be considered to have the ability to pay the prevailing wage if any one of the following situations is met: